allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 ![String vs int32 size](/img/articles/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size/chart-id.png)

-As you can see the difference is significant, the size on the disk has decreased by half.
+As you can see the difference is significant, the size on disk has decreased by half.
 Additionally, it is worth noting here that my data is synthetic and the identifiers start from 1.
-The advantage of a numerical identifier over a `String` is the greater the more digits has a saved number, so benefits should be even better on the real life data.
+The advantage of a numerical identifier over a `String` is the greater the more digits a number has, so benefits should be even better for the real life data.

-Encouraged by the success I decided to check if a field type had any influence on a size of an index created on it.
-In this case, unfortunately, I encountered disappointment, the sizes were similar.
-This is due to the fact that MongoDB uses the hash function when creating indexes, so physically both indexes are composed of numerical values.
+Encouraged by the success I decided to check if field type had any influence on the size of an index created on it.
+In this case, unfortunately, I was disappointed: the sizes were similar.
+This is due to the fact that MongoDB uses a hash function when creating indexes, so physically both indexes are composed of numerical values.
 However, if we are dealing with hashing, maybe at least searching by index in a numerical field is faster?

 I made a comparison of searching for a million and 10 million documents by indexed key in a random, but the same order